expo/expo/docs/pages/distribution/app-stores.md

 import { ConfigClassic } from '~/components/plugins/ConfigSection';
 import { BoxLink } from '~/ui/components/BoxLink';

-This guide offers best practices around submitting your app to the app stores.
+This guide offers best practices for submitting your app to the app stores.
 To learn how to generate native binaries for submission, refer to ["Creating your first build"](/build/setup/).

 > **Disclaimer:** Review guidelines and rules are updated frequently, and enforcement of various rules can sometimes be inconsistent.
 There is no guarantee that your particular project will be accepted by either platform, and you are ultimately responsible for your app's behavior.
 That said, you can re-submit your app as needed to address feedback from reviews.